salevin/gps-monitor/README.md

 ## Features

-- Real-time GPS data monitoring
+- **gps-monitor**: Real-time GPS data monitoring with interactive display
   - JSON parsing of GPS information from ubus
   - Clean, formatted display with timestamps
   - Graceful exit handling (Ctrl+C)
+- **gps-logger**: Background daemon for logging GPS coordinates to CSV
+  - Configurable logging intervals (default: 30 seconds)
+  - CSV output with timestamp, coordinates, speed, elevation, and course
+  - Can run as a daemon in the background

 ## Package Makefile